 ii.
-"Limited Data" Through the Enclave Applications, Section 97392(a)(6)
+"Standardized Limited Datasets" and "Custom Limited Datasets" Through the Enclave Applications, Sections 97392(a)(9€) and 97393(a)(9)

 HPD statute only allows access to "limited data" through the Enclave "for research and analysis purposes consistent with program goals."
 This subsection tracks this statutory language and requires an entity to describe in its application the research or analysis purpose and how it will be consistent with HPD goals.
 HCAI needs this information to determine whether the application meets statutory requirements and can be approved.